tatangharyadi/headless-cms/README.md

-# Strapi application
+# Headless CMS

-A quick description of your strapi application
+Implementation of Strapi using PostgreSQL.
+Strapi and PostgreSQL are running inside Docker containers